QuantEcon/lecture-jax/lectures/wealth_dynamics.md

 plt.show()
 ```

-### Lorenz curves and Gini coefficents
+### Lorenz curves and Gini coefficients

 To study the impact of parameters on inequality, we examine Lorenz curves
 and the Gini coefficients at different parameters.

-QuantEcon provides functions to compute Lorenz curves and gini coefficients that are accelerated using Numba.
+QuantEcon provides functions to compute Lorenz curves and Gini coefficients that are accelerated using Numba.

 Here we provide JAX-based functions that do the same job and are faster for large data sets on parallel hardware.